alirezakhatami98-ui/WDS-Optimizer/README.md

 12
 ```

+The values are interpreted according to the current optimization data structure and converted internally as required by the application.

 ---

-## 3. Cost File
+## Cost File

-The cost file contains the corresponding cost values for the available diameters.
+The cost file contains the corresponding cost values for the available diameter options.

-The diameter and cost files must contain corresponding entries.

-For example:
+Example:

 ```text
 120